var doc = document.documentElement; doc.setAttribute('data-useragent', navigator.userAgent);

 On arrival in Budapest Krystyna was met by Hubert Harrison, who handled Section D’s Polish contacts while posing as Balkan correspondent for the News Chronicle; and Jozef Radziminski, a former Polish intelligence agent who would act as her assistant.
 Using the cover name of “Madame Marchand”, she quickly found a flat and immediately began making plans for first trip to Poland.
 Stubbornly ignoring all advice she left in February, when temperatures had dropped to ‐30°C and snow in the mountains was several metres deep, but she managed to persuade Olympic skier Jan Marusarz, now working for the Polish consulate, to act as her guide.
 Enlisting the help of some old friends in Zakopane Krystyna then set off to begin her real work, criss‐crossing the country by train, horse or on foot, gathering information and making new resistance contacts.

-Witnessing the daily hardships her countrymen faced under the new German occupation was heartbreaking, but Krystyna was also encouraged to meet those willing to fight back.
+Witnessing the daily hardships her countrymen faced under the new German occupation was shocking, but Krystyna was also encouraged to meet those willing to fight back.
 Underground newspapers and intelligence networks were springing up everywhere, including one known as the Witkowski organisation or “the Musketeers”, which would prove to be an invaluable source.

 After returning to Budapest she submitted a long report to London, and was then faced with an unexpected problem.
 Radziminski had become infatuated with Krystyna, and after she refused his proposal of marriage he set out to make a grand romantic gesture.
 First he jumped off the city’s Elizabeth Bridge but hadn’t realised the Danube was frozen.
 Next he attempted to shoot himself, but lost his nerve at the last moment and only injured his leg.
 Unimpressed, Section D requested he hobble back to London immediately.